c0debrain/osmad/README.md

 =======================

 The first cleanup: Our handler method returns a concrete type.
 That's OK because we only have one type, but won't cut it later.
+It looks like returning, say, 'something which implements the Encodable trait' is in the too hard basket, and not really how things are done - so will tackle that challenge later.
+So I've refactored a bit to make part after the path matcher into a function that the handler functions themselves can call.
+This prevents the issue above, but also provides more control to how the response is written.

+Secondly - that whole write wrapper and method and such are very much 'their own thing', so I've made them into a module.